Teodor92/Project-Company-Life/specification/user-stories/links-admin.md

 # List links administration

-This page allows administrators to view all the job ads in the application, add new ones and delete/edit existing ones.
+This page allows administrators to view all the links in the application, add new ones and delete/edit existing ones.
+Links are displayed on the landing page either as Action Buttons(Action links) or as Social Buttons(Social links).

 ## Page wireframe